 The moment of truth!
 I put the micrometer to them, and... ?
 Exactly the same.
 No discernible difference from the beginning measurements.

-As noted, the experiment lacks the high temperature, thrashing environment of a gearbox.
-Nevertheless, under the conditions of the experiment, neither the Valvoline or the Lucas GL-5 gear oils had any effect on the bushes other than keeping oxidation from forming on them.
+As noted, the trial lacked the customery testing component of high temperature.
+Nevertheless, over a significantly long duration of time, neither the Valvoline or the Lucas GL-5 gear oils had any effect on the bushes other than keeping oxidation from forming on them.